 Author: Anna Sturman

-Anna is a PhD candidate in the Department of Political Economy at the University of Sydney.
-Her research centres on the political economy of climate change, particularly theories of the state, and of non-human nature and value, from a materialist ecofeminist perspective.
+Anna is a Postdoctoral Research Fellow at the Sydney Environment Institute at the University of Sydney.
+Her research centres on the political economy of climate change, particularly focusing on the intersections of theories of the state, non-human nature and value.